 7. Watch a Movie

-There’s something very sensual and relaxing about watching a movie when it’s snowing or raining outside.
+There’s something very relaxing about watching a movie when it’s snowing or raining outside.
 You don’t have to watch grown-up movies.
 Let your inner child out, pop some popcorn in the microwave and watch a fun animation with your entire family.
-You can pop in a classic kid’s movie such as Home Alone, Lion King, etc and enjoy the thrill of having your children enjoy some of your favorite childhood memories.
+You can pop in a classic kid’s movie such as Home Alone, Lion King, etc, and enjoy the thrill of having your children enjoy some of your favorite childhood memories.

 8. The Internet is Your Friend